ERREETDES/noa-client/README.md

 # NOA Python Client

-Programmatic interface for NOA hardware.
+Python client for the NOA platform.
+See [docs.rexys.io](https://docs.rexys.io) for more information.

 ## Python API Examples
 Example usage of the python API can be found in the `examples/` directory: